-“We’ve got cats sleeping under roadways [and] hunting on golf courses,” biologist Julie Golla says in the video above.
-Over the past several years, she’s been collecting data on bobcats—specifically, those that now reside in the Dallas-Fort Worth metropolitan area.
+"We've got cats sleeping under roadways [and] hunting on golf courses," biologist Julie Golla said in a video for the Texas Parks and Wildlife service.
+Over the past several years, she's been collecting data on bobcats—specifically, those that now reside in the Dallas-Fort Worth metropolitan area.
 Here, their population has been steadily rising, particularly in suburban neighborhoods.
-Far away from Texas, bobcats have also established themselves in the outskirts of Denver and Los Angeles.
+Far away from Texas, bobcats have also established themselves along the outskirts of Denver and Los Angeles.
 Interestingly, it looks like this urban lifestyle is turning the cats into night owls.
 Research conducted in the Los Angeles area shows that local bobcats are more fully nocturnal than their rural counterparts.
 This makes the big city felines less likely to encounter humans.
-Furthermore, LA’s bobcats deliberately avoid high-traffic footpaths in municipal parks.
+Furthermore, L.A.'s bobcats deliberately avoid high-traffic footpaths in municipal parks.

 11. SOME ANCIENT PEOPLE MIGHT HAVE KEPT BOBCATS AS PETS.